-Each day, campers will be introduced to a new STEM concept and will participate in hands-on learning.
+Each day, campers will be introduced to a new STEM concept and will participate in hands-on learning with instructors from the NDMU STEM Leadership program.
 But it’s not all science—there is also time for swimming, team building, crafts and lunch!

 STEM camp is open from 8:30 a.m. to 5:30 p.m.
 Camp activities end at 3 p.m. to allow time for swimming, crafts and other activities.